The Impact of Being Overweight and Erectile Dysfunction

 Up to half of the middle-aged men deal with erectile dysfunction and as such, with more men becoming sexually active later in life, erectile performance is a growing area of concern.

 There are several contributors to erectile dysfunction.
 Among them, some of the strongest risk factors are increased age, smoking, and obesity.
 1 Although obesity is a clear risk factor for erectile dysfunction, the exact mechanism is still ambiguous.
 This is due to several compounding factors.
-A review of research from the past40 years indicated that obesity was related to elevated levels of systemic inflammation, diabetes, vascular disease, endothelial dysfunction, and reduced testosterone levels, all of which are thought to be contributory to erectile dysfunction.2
+A review of research from the past 40 years indicated that obesity was related to elevated levels of systemic inflammation, diabetes, vascular disease, endothelial dysfunction, and reduced testosterone levels, all of which are thought to be contributory to erectile dysfunction.2

 Lower testosterone levels appear in overweight patients at a higher rate for several reasons.
 One cause is the increased incidence of insulin resistance, which is often a driving force for weight gain.
 Insulin resistance decreases free and total testosterone levels.
 3 In fact, a cross-sectional study found that approximately half of the men with type 2 diabetes have reduced total or free testosterone.
 This is much higher than an estimated 7% of type 1 diabetic men, suggesting insulin resistance and hyperinsulinemia rather than poorly controlled blood sugar are causative.
 4 Additionally, fat cells known as adipocytes contain enzymes that naturally convert testosterone into estrogen.